 Scott Ferguson (@videotroph) is associate professor of film & media studies in the Department of Humanities & Cultural Studies at the University of South Florida.
 He also co-directs the Modern Money Network Humanities Division and serves as research scholar at the Global Institute for Sustainability Prosperity.
 His writings have appeared in Screen, Boundary 2 Online, Arcade, Monthly Review Online, Qui Parle, CounterPunch, Liminalities, Naked Capitalism, Radical Political Economy (URPE), Dollars & Sense, Tropics of Meta, In the Moment (Critical Inquiry), Rebelion, & Contexto y Accion.
 His book Declarations of Dependence: Money, Aesthetics, and the Politics of Care was published by University of Nebraska Press in 2018.

 William Saas (@billysaas) is professor of practice in the Departments of Communication and Digital Media Practices at Tulane University.
 He is also a Research Scholar for the Global Institute for Sustainable Prosperity, co-director of The Modern Money Network Humanities Division, and host of the Money on the Left podcast.
 His current academic work mobilizes and develops neochartalism as a theoretical framework for radical cultural, political, and rhetorical critique.
 He has authored or coauthored articles in Advances in the History of Rhetoric, Dollars & Sense, Quarterly Journal of Speech, Rhetoric & Public Affairs, symplokê, and Western Journal of Communication.

 Maxximilian Seijo (@maxseijo) is a Ph.
 D. student in Comparative Literature at the University of California at Santa Barbara.
 He graduated with a BA in Economics and an MA in Film & Media Studies from the University of South Florida.
 He is co-host of the Money on the Left podcast, junior board member of the Modern Money Network’s Humanities Division, and Research Fellow at the Global Institute for Sustainable Prosperity.
-His scholarship focuses on historical intersections between critical theory, modernism and heterodox political economy.
+His scholarship focuses on historical intersections between critical theory, media theory and heterodox political economy.